[Updated May 16, 2023]

 Despite the fact that there have been vineyards in the state for centuries, Georgia wineries didn’t gain much attention until the 1990s.
 But in recent years they’ve garnered national notoriety for their award-winning wines.

 There are now nearly 60 licensed wineries in Georgia, which is nearly double the number of a decade ago.
 Many of them offer wine tastings with breathtaking mountain views and southern hospitality.

 The town of Dahlonega GA is home to many of the most popular North Georgia wineries, including the 57-acre Frogtown Cellars, the 184-acre Three Sisters Vineyards, and the award-winning Wolf Mountain Vineyards.

 But our favorite is the Montaluce Winery, which is also home to one of Dahlonega’s best restaurants.

 Other wonderful wineries in North Georgia include Bear Claw Vineyards in Blue Ridge, Habersham Winery in Helen, and the Fainting Goats Vineyard & Winery in Jasper.

-READ MORE: 8 Great Wineries in Dahlonega GA
+READ MORE: 10 Festive Ways to Celebrate Christmas in Dahlonega GA

 The charming town boasts cobblestone walkways, German-inspired architecture, and lots of great German restaurants, where you can enjoy everything from schnitzel and wurst to massive steins of beer.